Def Leppard, Slipknot and Tool headline Donnington Park this June.

 More acts are expected to be announced in the coming weeks.

 “40 years at the coal face of modern popular culture.
 Man and boy.
 Dedicated to the purveyance of popular music of quality and distinction to the people.
 Dedicated in our selfless quest to have the nation singing, dancing and making merry through some of the darkest times of the last four decades.

 Join us!
 Raise your glasses, lower your swords ‘arise sir madness!’
 Get stuck in!”

 The band are also set to release an autobiography, Before We Was We, in September 2019, telling the story of how seven unlikely lads have become one of the most successful British Pop bands of all time.

 This year’s celebrations mark the latest stop in the iconic British band’s four-decade career.

 Following on from 2016’s Can’t Touch Us Now, which became the band’s tenth UK top 10 album, racing though gold status in the UK and carrying rave reviews.
 They have continued to sell more tickets and play more festivals than they can remember, including the main stage at Glastonbury.

 Suggs also took his one-man What a King Cnut stand-up show around the country throughout 2018, and his life story was also brought to the big screen by legendary documentary maker Julian Temple.
 Fellow madness member Lee Thompson also brought his cinematic documentary One Man’s Madness to UK cinemas.

 Monday 26 August 2019 – Clapham Common, London

-Tickets for House of Common will be available through general sale from 09:30 on Friday 1 February 2019 via Ticketmaster.co.uk.
+Tickets for House of Common are available now through Ticketmaster.co.uk.